 Medicare Advantage plans are Medicare Part C. These plans offer another way to receive your Medicare benefits.
 These style plans are typically network-based HMO or PPO style plans.
 They usually include your Part D drug plan and additional benefits not offered by Original Medicare.

-How to Purchase a Medicare Supplement Plan for 2023
+How to purchase a Medicare Supplement plan for

 Enrolling in the right coverage for your healthcare needs is essential, but it can be frustrating to do alone.
-Let one of our licensed insurance agents that specialize in Medicare help.
+Let one of our licensed insurance agents that specializes in Medicare help.

 They can help you understand what Medicare covers and what you’re responsible for.
-Then help analyze your situation to ensure you have the best coverage for you.
+Then, help analyze your situation to ensure you have the best coverage.

 Give us a call now, or fill out our online rate form.
 You’ll be connected with the best rates in your area.